Getting a work permit in Germany is vital for expats who want to live and work in the country, and aren’t from the

 Residence permits and work visas usually feature your photo, and are stuck into your passport.
 They detail what kind of permit or visa you have, how long you can stay in the country, and whether or not you’re permitted to work.

-A Blue Card is an actual plastic card that’s the same size as a driving license, also featuring your photo.
+A Blue Card is a plastic card that’s the same size as a driving license, also featuring your photo.
 Incidentally, these are multi-colored, not blue!

 Types of work permit in Germany